lucky-sideburn/EveryTimesFanc/README.md

 ## Roadmap

-I moved the videos in youtube folder because I will upload them to youtube durint the next days
+I moved the videos in youtube folder because I will upload them to youtube soon...
 ## Temporary Hosted By GitHub

 For now you can download videos from these links: